PetersonJeff/get-clean-course-project/CodeBook.md

     * Mean of the Standard deviation of the signal in the direction of the Z axis

 21. tBodyGyro.mean...X
+    * Mean of the mean signal in the direction of the X axis
 22. tBodyGyro.mean...Y
+    * Mean of the mean signal in the direction of the Y axis
 23. tBodyGyro.mean...Z
+    * Mean of the mean signal in the direction of the Z axis

 24. tBodyGyro.std...X
+    * Mean of the Standard deviation of the signal in the direction of the X axis
 25. tBodyGyro.std...Y
+    * Mean of the Standard deviation of the signal in the direction of the Y axis
 26. tBodyGyro.std...Z
+    * Mean of the Standard deviation of the signal in the direction of the Z axis

 27. tBodyGyroJerk.mean...X
+    * Mean of the mean signal in the direction of the X axis
 28. tBodyGyroJerk.mean...Y
+    * Mean of the mean signal in the direction of the Y axis
 29. tBodyGyroJerk.mean...Z
+    * Mean of the mean signal in the direction of the Z axis

 30. tBodyGyroJerk.std...X
+    * Mean of the Standard deviation of the signal in the direction of the X axis
 31. tBodyGyroJerk.std...Y
+    * Mean of the Standard deviation of the signal in the direction of the Y axis
 32. tBodyGyroJerk.std...Z
+    * Mean of the Standard deviation of the signal in the direction of the Z axis

 33. tBodyAccMag.mean..
 34. tBodyAccMag.std..
 35. tGravityAccMag.mean..